DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/removing-the-delivery-partner-question.md

 ---
 title: Removing the delivery partner question
 description: "We've tested a few ways to ask school users about the delivery partner they're using for training, when they haven't worked with a delivery partner before.
-It's not been well understood, and we've chose to remove it."
+It's not been well understood, and we've chosen to remove it."
 date: 2025-01-22
 ---